Gioiacopini/Customer-Segmentation--unsupervised-learning-/README.md

 # Customer Segmentation and Prediction of Customer generated Revenue

 The aim of this project is to perform customer segmentation on a dataset of e-commerce transactions.
-After dividing customers into segments, a linear regression is performed to predict the number of orders placed by each customer depending on a variety of different variables.

 The data in question is an open source dataset created by the UCI Machine Learning Repository containing 541,909 E-commerce transactions dated from 01/12/2010 until 09/12/2011 (UCI, 2018).

 I have downloaded the dataset from Kaggle.com, a platform for predictive modelling and analytics competitions which stores open source datasets uploaded by companies or users (Kaggle, 2018).